What is Cook Chill?

 Cook-Chill is a simple, controlled temperature system of advanced food preparation designed to provide more flexibility in foodservice.

 The technique involves the full cooking of food, followed by rapid chilling and storage at controlled temperatures (for up to five days).
-When required, the food must be regenerated before service.
-The production system itself is simple to operate if well managed, and completely safe provided the Department of Health Guidelines on temperature/time controls are followed.
+When required, the food is regenerated before service.
+The system itself is simple to operate and absolutely safe provided food safety guidelines and HACCP regulations are followed.

 Cook-Chill Systems have the added benefit of maintaining food quality, nutritional value, flavour and appearance.